deabocina/medusa-fashion-starter/README.md

 ## Challenges and Notes

 - Being my first experience with Medusa, the initial setup required extra time to get familiar with the documentation.
 - At first, I could not understand why changes made in the Medusa Admin panel were not showing in the frontend.
-After reviewing the code, I realized it was due to caching (force store vs no-store).
+After reviewing the code, I realized it was due to caching (force-cache vs no-store).
 Setting the fetch to no-store solved the issue.
 - Implementing the main product image at the top of the Product page required careful organization of multiple components to achieve the desired layout.

 ## Overall